Advice About Regulatory and Compliance Issues

-The SOS does more than just business registration so you may need to search through a bunch of programs and services to locate where they regulate business functions.
+The SOS does more than just business registration, so you may need to search through a bunch of programs and services to locate where they regulate business functions.
 Once located, the first step is to verify that the name you chose for the new business is not already taken.
-Be sure to include the entity designation in the name such as “LLC” or “Inc” in the name.
+Be sure to include the entity designation such as “LLC” or “Inc” in the name.

 There is a lot of misinformation regarding entities so the first thing you should understand before you register is why a new business would want to register with the Secretary of State in the first place.

-Another common piece of misinformation related to registering an entity is related to the protection it affords in terms of limiting a business owners liability in the event of a lawsuit.
+Another common piece of misinformation related to registering an entity is the protection it affords in terms of limiting the liability of a business owner in the event of a lawsuit.

 After verifying that the name you want is not already taken, you will be asked to complete an online application process.
 The questions you will be asked are pretty straightforward such as the address of the business, the person completing the application, and the name and address of the registered agent who can be a founder, local lawyer, or a company like incorp which I personally use for some of my foreign entities.

 A foreign entity is an existing business that is registered to do business in a state or jurisdiction other than where it was originally filed.
-For example, in my case, I have a real estate company in Colorado, where I live.
+For example, in my case, I have a real estate company in Colorado where I live.
 That company has assets in Ohio and Virginia.
-In Colorado, we have a domestic LLC and in Ohio and Virginia, we have registered as foreign entities.
-The general rule for needing to register as a foreign entity is if the business has a physical presence, employees, or has a bank account in another state.
+In Colorado, we have a domestic LLC and in Ohio and Virginia, we are registered as foreign entities.
+The general rule for having to register as a foreign entity is if the business has a physical presence, employees, or has a bank account in another state.

-If you simply sell products online using the internet and have no office, employees, or bank account in a state where the buyer takes possession, generally you do not need to register as a foreign entity or collect local sales taxes.
-However, when in doubt it is always a good idea to seek guidance from an attorney specializing in e-commerce.
+If you simply sell products online via the Internet and have no office, employees, or bank account in a state where the buyer takes possession, generally you do not need to register as a foreign entity or collect local sales taxes.
+However, when in doubt, it is always a good idea to seek guidance from an attorney specialized in e-commerce.

 Two of the most popular entities used for small businesses are Limited Liability Companies and Corporations.

 “Member-Managed” means that every member gets a vote and that all members are active in the decision-making process.
-A member-managed LLC makes every member a manager and therefore each member can be considered culpable for bad decisions made by the business and therefore subject to being suited as a manager.
+A member-managed LLC makes every member a manager and therefore, each member can be considered culpable for bad decisions made by the business and therefore subject to being sued as a manager.

 “Manager-Managed” means that one or more managers will be the decision makers and the rest of the members who are considered investors only, and not managers, have liability protection from bad decisions that the business makes since they were not involved in the decision-making process.

-When you complete the application and pay your registration fee, the SOS will be issued “Articles of Organization”
+When you complete the application and pay your registration fee, the SOS will issue your “Articles of Organization”.

-Corporations are different from partnerships and LLC in that they issue shares of stock.
-So, if you are registering a Corporation, either a Sub-Chapter S (S-Corp) or a C-Corp you will be asked about the number of common stock shares the corporation is authorized to issue.
+Corporations are different from partnerships and LLCs in that they issue shares of stock.
+So, if you are registering a Corporation, either a Sub-Chapter S (S-Corp) or a C-Corp, you will be asked about the number of common stock shares the corporation is authorized to issue.
 This is the number of shares that the corporation can issue.

 Some businesses operate in states that have a franchise tax.
-Colorado, where I live, does not have a franchise tax.
-In states with a franchise tax, the business will often, initially, list a low number of authorized shares to minimize expenses.
-A franchise tax is, essentially, a fee that gives a business the privilege to operate in the state and unlike what the name implies it is not limited to just franchises.
+Colorado, where I live, does not have one.
+In states with a franchise tax, the business will often initially, list a low number of authorized shares to minimize expenses.
+A franchise tax is essentially a fee that gives a business the privilege to operate in the state, and unlike what the name implies, it is not limited to just franchises.